zljtt/15-466-f25-base2/README.md

-# (TODO: your game's title)
+# Shark Simulator

-Author: (TODO: your name)
+Author: Zhijian Wang

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Control a shark and eat more fish!

 Screen Shot: